bluebanquise/community/roles/prometheus/README.md

 ### Server or/and client

-**Server part** of the role deploys Prometheus, Alertmanager, Karma, ipmi_exporter, snmp_exporter, and their respective configuration files and service files.
+**Server part** of the role deploys Prometheus, Alertmanager, Karma, Am-executor, ipmi_exporter, snmp_exporter, and their respective configuration files and service files.